 The Social Studies classroom is built around primary source exploration.
-The use of primary sources can lead to incredible analysis, discussion, and higher level thinking.
-Use the five sources below in your classroom to engage your students and to explore new and exciting methods of critical thinking and active learning.
+The use of primary sources can lead to incredible analysis, discussion, and higher-level thinking.
+Use the five sources below in your classroom to engage your students and explore new and exciting methods of critical thinking and active learning.

 1. Magna Carta

 The theme of revolution is very apparent in today’s world.
 The causes of these revolutions reflect the very same issues that have faced people for centuries: equality and protection of rights.
 While the Magna Carta was not written with regular folks in mind, it certainly has been used that way throughout history.
 American revolutionaries used this document from 1215 to reinforce their rights as citizens and subjects of the British crown.